julenbhy/keras/README.md

 # keras_review_classificator
-some simple deep learning algorithms, based on the book Deep Learning with Python and some other tutorials
+Some simple deep learning algorithms, based on the book Deep Learning with Python and some other internet tutorials